samirhusen/Final-Year-Project/README.md

-# Attendance System using Face Recognition - Web Application
+# Attendance System using Face Recognition - Web Based Application

 This is a functional web-based application that helps the teachers and manage the classroom control by taking attendance of students within a few moments via live detecting and recognizing their frontal faces.